Cumbria County History Trust

 The Cumbria County History Trust (CCHT) is a charity launched in May 2010 to coordinate and gather resources for the Victoria County History of Cumbria project, a collaborative community project created to research and write the histories of all parts of Cumbria, and to make historical information generally available, within the framework and standards of the Victoria County History of England.
-Any interested individual, history and heritage society, museum, or commercial organisation can join CCHT.

 General

 The aim of CCHT is to initiate a step-change in the awareness and understanding of Cumbria's local historical heritage, by harnessing the enthusiasm for local history which exists widely across Cumbria, and pooling expertise.
 Its ultimate aim is to write the history of every town and village in England.
 To date, a team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 348 parishes/townships in the county, using the Civil Parishes as they existed around 1900.
 Edited versions of these histories can be found on each place page of on the CCHT website and have been published as a book, Cumbria: An Historical Gazetteer.
 In addition, a smaller core of volunteers has been researching and writing full parish/township histories, in the standard style of the Victoria County History.
 Please see the Completed Draft Histories section on the project website for more details about their progress.
 Our first VCH parish history was published in March 2018 and covers the three fellside villages of Kirkowald, Staffield and Renwick.
 See Richard Brockington and Sarah Rose, The Victoria History of Cumberland: Kirkoswald and Renwick (University of London, 2019).
+Ultimately, CCHT aims to cover the whole of Cumbria in 16 'Red Books'.
+The first, for the Lonsdale Ward in Westmorland, is due to be published in late 2024.